keyboard_arrow_up

 Backrind

-A defect in the molding process, where the rubber near the parting line sinks below the surface and the parting line ends up ragged and torn.
+A molding defect where the rubber near the parting line sinks below the surface, leaving a rough, torn edge.

 Batch